 You can read our take on the issue in the post about emojis in SMS.

-Because emojis are not proven to increase conversions and are expensive to send, we generally recommend that you use links in your Black Friday messages instead.
+Because emojis are not proven to increase conversion and are expensive to send, we generally recommend that you use links in your Black Friday SMS messages instead.
 A link can direct your recipient to the part of your website you want.
 For example, a landing page made specifically for your Black Friday offers.

 #4 Be specific in your messages and remember a CTA

 An SMS message is limited in the number of characters that can be written.
 Sending valuable SMS messages can therefore be an exercise in itself.
 When creating your Black Friday SMS strategy, you should make your messages as specific as possible.
+This also applies to RCS messages, although here you are not as limited in the number of characters.
+Both messages land in the same mobile inbox and should therefore be kept relatively short with an easily readable message.

-Remember to have a clear CTA(Call to Action)so your recipients know what to do after reading your message.
+Remember to have a clear CTA(Call to Action) so your recipients know what to do after reading your message.
 When your recipients know what products and offers they can get their hands on, where and when, they are more likely to make a purchase.

 #5 Ask for feedback after Black Friday